Lisa’s Latest Top 10

 In Texas, the “little guys” operating oil services and transportation companies can now match the “big guys” when it comes to providing road safety training programs and road safety culture-building activities.
 That’s because the Gulf Coast Safety Institute at College of the Mainland has partnered with the National Safety Council Our Driving Concern program to offer free quarterly training sessions.

 “Our involvement with the Texas Oil & Gas Safety Roundtable has brought into focus the high number of injuries and fatalities in Texas in just this one industrial segment,” Gulf Coast Safety Institute Director Cindy Lewis said.
 “This number is on the rise, and we wanted to help our students with training and tools to assist them with their efforts in bringing these numbers down.”

 Lewis first was introduced to the Our Driving Concern Texas Employer Traffic Safety program by friends at Texas Mutual Insurance, the funder of Gulf Coast’s Center for Risk Management.
-She connected with NSC program managers Lisa Robinson and Cindy Leonard, which led to a series of trainings that run through July at Gulf Coast’s LaMarque location, just outside of Houston.
+She connected with NSC program manager Lisa Robinson, which led to a series of trainings that run through July at Gulf Coast’s LaMarque location, just outside of Houston.

 All Texas employers are invited to send safety leaders and managers to these free sessions:

 - Transportation safety training: Covers a variety of traffic safety topics and is designed for you to take back to your company and present to your employees.
 Participants will receive copies of the curriculum.